MSD for Mothers

 ADVANCING LIFE-SAVING PRODUCTS

-As a research-based health care company, innovations in life-saving products are one of the most important and distinct contributions we can make to improve maternal health.
+As a research-based health care company, innovations in lifesaving products are one of the most important and distinct contributions we can make to improve maternal health.
 Our scientists and others are deeply involved in identifying, developing and advancing new and/or improved products to address unmet maternal health needs in the developing world.
-Our focus continues to be on preventing and treating the leading direct cause of maternal death worldwide: postpartum hemorrhage (PPH).

-In 2013, MSD for Mothers, Ferring Pharmaceuticals and the World Health Organization (WHO) established a collaboration to develop a proprietary formulation of carbetocin, used to prevent PPH in women after childbirth, that is designed to be heat-stable—stable even in hot and tropical climates.
+In 2013, MSD for Mothers, Ferring Pharmaceuticals and the World Health Organization (WHO) established a collaboration to develop a proprietary formulation of carbetocin, used to prevent PPH in women after childbirth, that is designed to be heat stable—even in hot and tropical climates.

-PPH is the leading cause of maternal deaths around the world.
-The development of a medicine that can be stored at elevated temperatures has the potential to significantly improve management of bleeding following childbirth in many countries where cold temperatures during storage and distribution of the medicine are difficult to achieve and maintain.
+The development of a medicine that can be stored at elevated temperatures has the potential to significantly improve management of bleeding following childbirth in many countries where refrigeration during storage and distribution of the medicine are difficult to achieve and maintain.
 The availability of a heat-stable carbetocin product could help reduce maternal deaths in these countries.

-In 2015, the WHO initiated a multi-country clinical study including 30,000 women to evaluate the effectiveness of an investigational heat-stable carbetocin in vaginal deliveries compared to the current standard of treatment, oxytocin.
-If the results of the study are positive and the medicine is approved by the appropriate regulatory authorities, we intend to make it available in the public sector of developing countries that have a high burden of maternal mortality at an affordable and sustainable price.
+In 2016, the WHO continued a multi-country clinical study of 30,000 women to evaluate the effectiveness of heat-stable carbetocin in vaginal deliveries compared to the current standard of treatment, oxytocin.
+Participating countries include: Argentina, Egypt, India, Kenya, Nigeria, Singapore, South Africa, Thailand, Uganda and the UK.
+By the end of 2016, more than 15,000 women had been recruited into the trial.
+The study will be completed in 2017, and, if the results of the study are positive and the medicine is approved by the appropriate regulatory authorities, the collaboration intends to make it available at an affordable and sustainable price in the public sector of developing countries that have a high burden of maternal mortality.